- Date published

 It is therefore of an important and pressing concern for the University of Copenhagen to create and maintain an attractive and modern research area.
 However, the facilities need a major overhaul to meet modern needs for a workplace and private homes for researchers.

-Our transformation of the cultural heritage include work on every building at the Artic Station – the laboratory, the library, private homes, workshops, garage and more.
+Our transformation of the cultural heritage include work on every building at the Artic Station – the laboratory, private homes, workshops, garage and more.
 The Arctic Station will accommodate Ph.D. courses, workshops, and field excursions for professional communities, the 'Peoples University' and others.

 Botanist Morten Pedersen founded the Arctic Station in 1906, supported by famous explorers of the northern polar regions, e.g. Knud Rasmussen, Mylius-Erichsen and Fridtjof Nansen.
 Back then, the funding available to build the facility amounted to DKK 35,000, around EUR 4,700.